damolinx/vscode-formatto/README.md

    - The formatter executable path is configured using `formatto.rubyfmtPath`, `formatto.rufoPath`, or `formatto.standardrbPath`.
    - Either `formatto.rufoPreferBundler` or `formatto.standardrbPreferBundler` is enabled to run the formatter via `bundle exec` (*rubyfmt* does not support Bundler).

-   Whichever option you choose, Formatto verifies that it can run the selected formatter once per session and prompts for action if the formatter cannot be found.
+   Whichever option you choose, Formatto verifies that it can run the selected formatter and caches successful verification results for the session.

 Once configured, use the built‑in **Format Document** command, or enable **Editor: Format on Save** to format automatically on save.
 See [Format Selection](#format-selection) for details on formatting a selection range.